Four people.One table.Nothing else.

 Coming Soon

-The Tile Set (Name TBD)
+The Tile Set Vignette

 160-piece American Mahjong set.
 Recessed engraving with paint infill.
 Solid backs stamped with the OTTO mark.
 Designed to age well.